 - For the crab filling

-- 8 ounces fresh-cooked crabmeat, picked over for shells and well drained
+- 8 ounces freshly cooked crabmeat, picked over for shells and drained well

 - 1 teaspoon minced fresh cilantro